idlehabitat/Term-Project-LIS-545/README.md

 # Term-Project-LIS-545
 A repository created for LIS 545: Data Curation I with Matthew Mayernik at the University of Washington.
-*A “README” file that lists and describes all of the other files that are included in the repository*

 **[Figshare Data](Figshare-Data)** (folder)
  * [3104656](Figshare-Data/3104656) (folder)